 In order to configure mobile device rules, you need a way to find out the characteristics of the device.
 While some of the characteristics are provided by the device, most are not.
 For this reason, there are databases that contain information about thousands of devices.
 These databases make it possible to learn every detail about a device from the device type, which is included in each request sent to the portal.
 Liferay’s Mobile Device Rules can connect to device databases so that you can use their device characteristics in your rules.

-Among the plugins available on Liferay Marketplace, you can find the Device Recognition Provider plugin.
-This plugin provides out of the box integration with WURFL, an open source database licensed with the AGPLv3 license.
+Among the applications available on Liferay Marketplace, you can find the Device Recognition Provider EE application.
+This app provides out-of-the-box integration with WURFL, an open source database licensed with the AGPLv3 license.
 Commercial licenses are also available.
 It’s also possible to develop plugins that integrate with other device databases.
 Even if you don’t have a device database, you can still set up mobile device rules.
 They won’t, however, be effective until a database is deployed, because the portal won’t have enough information about the devices being used to make page requests.

-To configure mobile device rules, you must install the Device Recognition Provider plugin.
-This plugin uses the WURFL database to enable Liferay to detect which mobile device or operating system is being used for any given request.
-To install the plugin, navigate to the Store section of the Control Panel, located under the Marketplace heading.
+To configure mobile device rules, you must install the Device Recognition Provider EE application on your instance of Liferay Portal EE.
+This app uses the WURFL database to enable Liferay to detect which mobile device or operating system is being used for any given request.
+To install the app, navigate to the Store section of the Control Panel, located under the Marketplace heading.
 Click on the Utility section and then on See All.
-Search for the appropriate Device Recognition Provider plugin (CE or EE) and click on it.
-Finally, click on Free to acquire the plugin.
-Once you’ve acquired the plugin, you need to download and install it.
-To do so, navigate to the Purchased section of the Control Panel, find your Device Recognition Provider plugin, and click on Download and then Install.
+Search for the Device Recognition Provider EE application and click on it.
+Finally, click on the price tag to begin purchasing the app.
+Once you’ve acquired the app, you need to download and install it.
+To do so, navigate to the Purchased section of the Control Panel, find your Device Recognition Provider EE app, and click on Download and then Install.

 Installation Note: If your server doesn’t have access to the outside Internet, an error appears in your log: